raspberrypilearning/disco-dance-floor/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step you will create a mirror ball and add a script to roll the mirror ball around the disco dance floor.
+In this step, you will create a mirror ball and add a script to roll the mirror ball around the disco dance floor.
 </div>
 <div>
 ![A short animation showing the ball rolling across the tiled floor.](images/floor-tilt-demo.gif){:width="350px"}